Fellowships, Scholarships, and Assistantships

 Federal regulations (CRF § 668.34) require that graduate students demonstrate satisfactory academic progress toward completion of their degree to continue to receive federal and state financial aid.
 In addition to meeting the standard for receiving financial aid, students must also meet the academic standards of Rice University.

 Satisfactory academic progress is comprised of three areas as required by federal regulations.
-A student must complete their degree within a specified period that does not exceed 150% of the published length of the program, demonstrate they are making progress towards the completion of their degree by successfully completing 66% percent of all attempted courses, and meet the minimum cumulative GPA requirement for the program in which they are enrolled.
+A student must complete their degree within a specified period that does not exceed 150% of the published length of the program, demonstrate they are making progress towards the completion of their degree by successfully completing 67% percent of all attempted courses, and maintain at least the minimum cumulative GPA requirement for the program in which they are enrolled.
 This regulation applies to each financial aid applicant, whether a previous recipient or not.

 Credits counted in the maximum time are all attempted credits (even when not a financial aid recipient).
 Attempted credits include: